dwalkes/amazon_iot_scripts/README.md

 Run with no arguments for usage instructions.

 This test will use the database keyfiles created during the "Creating Things" step above.

+## Running Device Shadow Test
+Use the device_shadow_test.rb to test MQTT plsu device shadows.
+Pay attention to the notes about ruby setup above This test implements the get, delete, and update MQTT topics as described in the [Device Shadow MQTT Publish](http://docs.aws.amazon.com/iot/latest/developerguide/thing-shadow-mqtt.html) documentation.

+Run with no arguments for usage instructions
+Note:  --get will time out when the device state is empty or deleted

+This test will use the database keyfiles created during the "Creating Things" step above.